networknext/next/docs/setup_semaphoreci.md

 * Happy Path
 * Soak Test Relay

+7. Verify that the extended tests all pass.

+...

+8. Update the golang cache

+Semaphore builds run significantly faster with a cache of golang modules used.
+To update this cache, run the optional step "Update Golang Cache".

+This is worth doing anytime you include a new golang module to the project.

+Click on "Update Golang Cache" and confirm "Start promotion".

 (image)

-And verify that they succeed.

-7. Update the golang cache

-Builds will run significantly faster with a cache of golang modules used.
-To update this cache, run the optional step "Update Golang Cache".
+Verify that it succeeds.

 _todo: you are now ready to go to the next step_